Search the Herefordshire and Worcestershire Health and Care NHS Trust website

 Research Collaborator

 We launched the Research Collaborator role (similar to a 'champion' like role) in November 2022 whose aim was to enable ANYONE who works at HWHCT to get involved in research.
-30 staff stepped up and have supported the delivery of research across the Trust.
+To date we've welcome nearly 40 colleagues who have volunteered to help and support the delivery of research across the Trust.
 HUGE thanks for your work to date.

 ‘PI (Principal Investigator) Essentials’ virtual in-house training – Feb/March 2025 dates released